ablomm/ablomm-cpu/docs/cpu/isa.md

 |---|---|---|---|---|---|
 | N | Z | C | V | I | M |

 The status register is made of various flags.
-These flags are sumarized in the table below:
+These flags are summarized in the table below:

 | Flag | Description |
 |---|---|